PeterBlenessy/stoqster/docs/features/fi-indexeddb-migration.md

 - ✅ **Reduced candidate set size** - from 107,242 candidates to 237 candidates for same query

 ### Phase 3: Direct Component Migration (SIMPLIFIED)
-1. **Update data access layer**
+1. ✅ **Update data access layer**
-   - Modify FI composables to use IndexedDB directly
+   - ✅ Modify FI composables to use IndexedDB directly
-   - Remove dual-storage complexity
+   - ✅ Remove dual-storage complexity
-   - Add fallback error handling for data access
+   - ✅ Add fallback error handling for data access
-2. **Migrate UI components**
-   - Update fund timeline and performance charts
-   - Migrate holdings analysis and sector views
-   - Test with migrated IndexedDB data
-3. **Comprehensive testing**
+2. ✅ **Comprehensive testing**
-   - User acceptance testing with migrated data
+   - ✅ User acceptance testing with migrated data
-   - Performance validation with IndexedDB
+   - ✅ Performance validation with IndexedDB
-   - Edge case and error condition testing
+   - ✅ Edge case and error condition testing

 ### Phase 4: Production Deployment (NEW)
-1. **Create reusable migration dialog component**
-   - Generic MigrationDialog.vue for future use
-   - Progress tracking and error handling UI
-   - Consistent migration UX across the app
-2. **Implement full data migration workflow**
-   - Remove testing limits (migrate all data)
-   - Add migration detection on Funds page entry
-   - Show migration dialog with progress feedback
-   - Set migration completion flag in localStorage
-3. **Migration completion handling**
-   - Switch to IndexedDB data access immediately after migration
-   - Add migration status checks in FI composables
+1. 🚧 **Prepare production environment**
+   - 🚧 Check if user has downloaded quarters and stored in the old LocalStorage stores
+   - 🚧 Inform the user that a database upgrade has been performed and that the quarters need to be downloaded again.
-   - Maintain LocalForage data as backup (read-only)
+   - 🚧 Remove the LocalForage data still being stored
 ### Phase 5: Cleanup and Optimization (SIMPLIFIED)
-1. **Remove old system dependencies**
+1. 🚧 **Remove old system dependencies**
    - Remove LocalForage FI data write operations
-   - Keep LocalForage data as read-only backup initially
-   - Clean up legacy migration code
+   - Clean up any legacy code
-2. **Performance optimization**
-   - Monitor query performance with production data
-   - Add additional indexes based on usage patterns
-   - Implement data archival for old quarters
-3. **Documentation and training**
+2. **Documentation and training**
    - Update developer documentation
    - Create troubleshooting guides
    - Document new query patterns and capabilities